 - Previewing a Report in Other Formats

-You can use the following features when previewing different types of reports in the Logi Report format.
+You can use the following features when previewing different types of reports in Logi Report format.

-When previewing a library component in the Logi Report format, by default, Designer only displays the result of the data component in the library component.
+When previewing a library component in Logi Report format, by default, Designer only displays the data components in the library component.
 You cannot preview the other parts like the configuration panel.
-If you want to preview the effect when the library component is published to Server and inserted into a dashboard, select As Dashboard Component on the top-right corner of the View tab, then the title bar of the library component displays and you can select on the title bar to open the configuration panel of the library component and preview the objects in it.
+If you want to preview the effect when the library component is published to Server and inserted into a dashboard, select As Dashboard Component at the top right corner of the View tab, then the title bar of the library component displays and you can select on the title bar to open the configuration panel of the library component and preview the objects in it.